 Let me not forget my function.

-I love this ACIM lesson for its simplicity and its power.
-It states that it’s another way of saying “let me not wander into temptation (W-pI.64.1:1.)”
-But it’s also another way of saying that if we focus our attention exclusively on the Kingdom of Heaven, then it’s the Kingdom of Heaven that we’ll experience.
-There is nothing else to do.
-And now is the time to do it.
+Lesson 64 of A Course in Miracles owns a powerful simplicity.
+It is another way of articulating a familiar line from the Lord’s Prayer: “let me not wander into temptation” (W-pI.64.1:1).
+It’s a way of affirming that if we focus our attention exclusively on the Kingdom of Heaven, then that is what we will experience.
+There is nothing else we need to do, nobody else to do it and now is the only time to do it.

 At first, this is unfamiliar to us.
 We are used to being the boss of our own lives – and stubbornly cling to that role despite the abundant evidence that we’re not fit for the position.
 As we turn our lives over to God, trusting that all things will work for good, we are blessed with peace.
 We are blessed with happiness.
 This, in turn, deepens our commitment to faith, to this particular path and practice.
 We know it works.
 And we want more of that joy that comes from its working.